Documentation Boundaries

 Recommended usage

-- Use product and workflow pages for public-facing explanation.
+- Use customer guide, product, and workflow pages for public-facing explanation.

 - Use contributor, local development, deployment, and troubleshooting pages for engineers and agents working in the repo.